Elle Macpherson: Rise to fame as model

-During the 1980s, Macpherson's profile quickly rose, and she appeared on the cover and in the pages of major magazines including Elle, Harper's Bazaar, Marie Claire, Vogue, Cosmopolitan, Tatler, GQ, Allure, Mademoiselle, Glamour, Time, L'Officiel, Flare, Maxim and New York.
+During the 1980s, Macpherson's profile quickly rose, and she appeared on the cover and in the pages of major magazines including Elle, Harper's Bazaar, Marie Claire, Vogue, Cosmopolitan, Tatler, GQ, Allure, Mademoiselle, Glamour, Time, L'Officiel, Flare, Maxim, and New York.
 She cemented her high-profile image through frequent appearances in Elle; she was featured on numerous covers and appeared in every issue for six straight years.
 During that time, at the age of 21, she married Gilles Bensimon, the creative director of Elle.
-In 1985, Macpherson became the longtime face of luxury French skin care company Biotherm.
+In 1985, Macpherson became the longtime face of luxury French skincare company Biotherm.

 Eventually she garnered more exposure through Sports Illustrated magazine's annual Swimsuit Issue.
 She appeared on the cover a record five times: 1986, 1987, 1988, 1994, and 2006.

 She has walked the runways for Louis Vuitton, Ralph Lauren, Azzedine Alaïa, Donna Karan, Christian Dior, Thierry Mugler, Nicole Miller, Michael Kors, Perry Ellis, Kenzo, Todd Oldham, Calvin Klein, John Galliano, and Valentino.

-She has appeared in advertising campaigns for Christian Dior, Escada, Enrico Coveri, Azzedine Alaïa, Guy Laroche, Ralph Lauren, Victorio & Lucchino, Omega, Pinko, H&M, Victoria's Secret, ModelCo and Revlon.
-She also appeared in non-fashion advertising campaigns for Diet Coke, Chrysler, Miller Lite, Impulse, Budweiser, Tab, KFC, Garuda Airlines, and the Mandarin Oriental Hotel Group.

 After appearing nude in the 1994 film Sirens, Macpherson learned that the media had begun searching for nude photos of her, including contacting her ex-boyfriends.
 To address this, Macpherson appeared in a nude pictorial in the May 1994 issue of Playboy magazine, shot by Herb Ritts, to produce nude photos "on her own terms".
 In 1999, the twin island nation of Antigua and Barbuda honoured Macpherson by using her face on a series of postage stamps, the first model to appear on legal tender.
 Macpherson appeared among other Australian icons during the 2000 Summer Olympics closing ceremony, her elaborate float resembling a camera lens and featuring a runway.
 Along with Naomi Campbell, she co-hosted the Miss Universe 2001 pageant.
-Her popularity had reached such a level that Australian government offered her a position on its tourist commission as an unofficial ambassador.
+Her popularity had reached such a level that the Australian government offered her a position on its tourist commission as an unofficial ambassador.

-During her career, Macpherson has worked with fashion photographers including Francesco Scavullo, Mario Testino, Mert and Marcus, Ellen von Unwerth and Steven Meisel.
-Portraits of Macpherson, shot by Bob Carlos Clarke, were among those donated to the National Portrait Gallery, London by his family following his death.
+During her career, Macpherson has worked with fashion photographers including Francesco Scavullo, Mario Testino, Mert and Marcus, Ellen von Unwerth, and Steven Meisel.
+Portraits of Macpherson, shot by Bob Carlos Clarke, were among those donated to the National Portrait Gallery by his family following his death.
 Macpherson received the Style Icon award at the 2006 Elle Style Awards presented by fashion magazine Elle.
-In March 2008, she signed a three-year deal with Revlon Cosmetics, which named her a Global Brand Ambassador.
+In March 2008, she signed a three-year deal with Revlon Cosmetics, which named her a global brand ambassador.
 She has since been featured in print and advertising campaigns for the company.
 She returned to the runway in 2010 to close the fall Louis Vuitton show for Marc Jacobs in Paris.